lemieux-lab/BamQuery/docs/source/examples.rst

 .. _normal_mode_example:

+BamQuery always expects to find in the input folder `path_to_input_folder` the files : **BAM_directories.tsv** and **peptides.tsv**.

 normal mode example
 ===================

-In normal mode, BamQuery expects to find in the input folder `path_to_input_folder` the files : **BAM_directories.tsv** and **peptides.tsv**.

-In this mode, BamQuery will search for the peptide locations in the BAM/CRAM file(s) specified in the **BAM_directories.tsv**.

-Along with the heatmaps expression of each peptide for each BAM/CRAM file/files, you will find the biotype analysis plots for all peptides in the `output/res/biotype` folder.
+Although BamQuery has the --mode option, you can run the command line without specifying normal mode, as this is the default mode for running BamQuery.

 **Command line:**